hinerm/llm-instructions/copilot/imagej-ops.md

 # ImageJ Ops Development Guide

+> **Related files**: Start with `scijava-foundation.md` for shared SciJava concepts.
+See `imglib2.md` for the data structures used in ops, and `imagej-common.md` for the ImageJ data model.

 ## Architecture Overview

 ImageJ Ops is a **plugin-based framework** for image processing algorithms using the **SciJava plugin system**.
 The key architectural pattern is that operations ("ops") are discovered at runtime and matched by name + parameter types (similar to Java method overloading).